Annual Forensic Anthropology Field School

 - take the two-hour ferry trip from Saranda to Corfu; and

-- sit for several hours on the airplanes and in the chartered bus that we use to travel in Albania.
+- sit for several hours on the airplanes and in the chartered buses that we use to travel in Albania and Romania.

 All participants should be aware that the Americans with Disabilities Act is not applicable outside the United States and that facilities for disabled individuals are very limited in Albania and Greece.